kennykarnama/MFCC/README.md

 MFCC Feature Extraction In Matlab

 ## Disclaimer
 This project is not done yet.
-Any contributions will be considered.
+Any contributions will be considered. see https://github.com/kennykarnama/MFCC/issues/1

-Features not yet implemented :

-- Mel filter bank
-- Core step of mfcc

 ### Prerequisites